Don’t accept the choice of living with a disorder such as shy bladder syndrome. Accept the condition and take the help that’s out there.

 #1 Self-Help Paruresis Treatment Program

-- THE most advanced Paruresis self-help program
+- TOP RATED Paruresis self-help program

 - Simple to follow, step-by-step format